BillsLasa/Machine-Learning-Brain-Tumor-Recognition---Python/README.md

 # Machine Learning Brain Tumor Recognition - Python
-This repository stores the code responsible for training and validating a machine learning model to recognize brain tumors in MRI scans.
+This repository stores the code responsible for training and validating a machine learning model to recognize brain tumors in MRI (magnetic resonance imaging) scans.
 In addition to the graphical user interface that uses this artificial intelligence model to show the user if there is a tumor or not, in addition to showing a possible location in one of the lobes of the brain.

 ## Author 👤
 **Luis Ángel Sánchez Aguilar**